Ovarian Cancer

 And I was really lucky with my business, because I'd got, I had some good customers who were prepared to wait until I was well to go back and work with them.
 But what I found I was able to do is, because I was being, having my treatment every three weeks, the first week I was useless for very much at all but during the second two weeks I was able to continue with my work.
 And that was good, I needed that.

 Blood tests were done between treatments to check whether the body had recovered enough to cope with the next one, and waiting for these test results could be nerve-racking.
 Sometimes treatments were postponed for a few days to allow people longer to recover.
 This could be inconvenient as well as worrying for women who had worked out their treatment schedules and fitted other plans around them.
 A few had the dosage reduced or fewer courses of chemotherapy than planned because their bodies were not coping well.
-Occasionally treatment must be abruptly stopped because the patient has a serious reaction to the drugs.
+Occasionally, treatment must be abruptly stopped due to a serious reaction to the drugs.

 Explains her anxiety when waiting for results of blood tests before being allowed the next chemotherapy treatment.